sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/ConferenceCall/22Oct.md

  * Subgroups -- use the sage-grants mailing list.

  * Deliverable:
-    * Timeline with 3-4 things we should do each year: "work on my book, work on my book, work on my book"
+    * Timeline with 3-4 things we should do each year: could be "work on my book, work on my book, work on my book"

  * David Farmer:

-    * A bunch of anecdotes from different perspectives.
+    * A bunch of vivid anecdotes from different perspectives.
 Nice stories and how to use them.
 This is PERFECT for helping people understand and be convinced of the proposal.

     * This was a good example: Rob's example: "Imagine a calculus lesson on Taylor polynomials as a Sage worksheet in a folder